So, you have an account on a submit node, and you are ready to run your

 1. Examining Job Success.
 Within the log file, you can see

-error code (as seen in "return value 0").
-You can use this code, as well
+code (as seen in "return value 0").
+You can use this code, as well as

-as information in your ".err" file and other output files, to determine what
+information in your ".err" file and other output files, to determine

-"slots" as they could otherwise, and your overall throughput will suffer
+available "slots" as they could otherwise, and your overall throughput

-CHTC Pool (where your jobs will run, by default).
-Refer to the table below
+the CHTC Pool (where your jobs will run, by default).
+Refer to the table

-for tips on how to send your jobs to the rest of the UW Grid and to the
+below for tips on how to send your jobs to the rest of the UW Grid and

 C. Getting the Right Resources